AlignGPT-VL/AlignGPT/README.md

 ## News and Updates
 - [5/24] 🔥 We released **AlignGPT: Multi-modal Large Language Models with Adaptive Alignment Capability**.
 Checkout the [paper](https://arxiv.org/abs/2405.14129) and [demo](http://47.116.173.89:7870/).
 - [6/01] 🔥 Our [training data](https://www.alipan.com/s/oZsvtBAFSry) and [evaluation data](https://www.alipan.com/s/oZsvtBAFSry) are available now!
+- [6/09] 🔥 We will release the AlignGPT family, which supports a variety of large language models and visual backbones.

 ## Contents